amidaware/tacticalrmm/docs/docs/update_server.md

 The update script will also fix any permissions that might have gotten messed up during a botched update, or if you accidentally ran the update script as the `root` user.

 <br/>

+!!!warning
+    Do __not__ attempt to manually update MeshCentral to a newer version.

+    You should let the `update.sh` script handle this for you.

+    The developers will test MeshCentral and make sure integration does not break before bumping the mesh version.

 #### Keeping your Let's Encrypt certificate up to date